nitrictech/templates/README.md

 ## Nitric Templates

+> 🚧 This is the template repo for nitric v0, for v1 templates see our [examples repo](https://github.com/nitrictech/examples) 🚧

 This is the Nitric Templates repository, it contains starter project templates in a variety of languages supported by the Nitric Framework.

 When using the `nitric new` command to start a new project these templates are presented as options to build your app.